 - In 1994, it opened as a mosque and was placed under preservation status.

-I think it is safe to assume, that there are no chances of it being used as a church again, however it seems to be better known as that, attracting major interest from tourists.
+There are no chances of it being used as a Armenian church again, however it seems to be better known as that, attracting major interest from tourists.
 Its small size means that you can observe the whole building within ten minutes but it is the intricate details that are the most interesting.

 Why it is called the 12 Apostles Church?

 There is a simple answer to this question and it is because the stone figures of the apostles are engraved into the dome, permanently set in stone for life